rovast/awesome-stars/README.md

 *   [zxh0/wasmgo-book](https://github.com/zxh0/wasmgo-book) - 《WebAssembly原理与核心技术》随书源代码
 *   [hashicorp/nomad-pack](https://github.com/hashicorp/nomad-pack) -
 *   [fabiolb/fabio](https://github.com/fabiolb/fabio) - Consul Load-Balancing made simple
+*   [hashicorp/http-echo](https://github.com/hashicorp/http-echo) - A tiny go web server that echos what you start it with!
 *   [hashicorp/packer](https://github.com/hashicorp/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
 *   [hashicorp/hcl](https://github.com/hashicorp/hcl) - HCL is the HashiCorp configuration language.
 *   [hashicorp/nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.